PolygonTek/BlueshiftEngine/README.md

   1. Clone the repository `git clone --progress --recursive https://github.com/PolygonTek/BlueshiftEngine.git`

-  2. Run `Copy-EngineData.command` to copy essential data to the engine folder.
+  2. Run `Scripts/Copy-EngineData.command` to copy essential data to the engine folder.

-  3. Run `Build-macOS.command` to build engine for macOS from the sources.
+  3. Run `Scripts/Build-macOS.command` to build engine for macOS from the sources.

-  4. Run `Build-iOS.command` to build engine for iOS from the sources.
+  4. Run `Scripts/Build-iOS.command` to build engine for iOS from the sources.

 License
 -------------------